 Kodak is the primary manufacturer of all motion picture film stocks today.
 They have locations to choose from for pickup, as well as online order forms to have film shipped to you.

-Beside Kodak, I purchase film through the non-profit organization, Mono No Aware.
+Apart from Kodak, I have purchased film through the non-profit organization, Mono No Aware with good success.

 What happens after the film is shot?

-Film should promptly be sent to a lab for processing after it's been exposed.
-I can offer lab suggestions based on project specifications like film stock selection and shooting location.
+Film should promptly be sent to a lab for development after it's been exposed.

 After being developed, the film is ready for scanning.
 This can usually be done through the lab that processed the film or through a standalone scanning service.